livecomsjournal/livecomsjournal.github.io/_author_instructions/05_tutorials.md

 * Do they include enough information on how to generalize the approach to handle other cases, and highlight major issues to consider?
 * Do the tutorials use commonly agreed on best practices?
 * Do the tutorial authors clearly provide, where possible, information (e.g., primary literature citations) about why particular choices are being made during the step-by-step process?
 * Does the tutorial require use of proprietary software or data?
-If so, are workarounds made available for reserachers who may not have access to such software or data?
+If so, are workarounds made available for researchers who may not have access to such software or data?

 ## Revision schedule for tutorials